Wang Ruowang: Early conflict with the Communist Party

 After the Cultural Revolution began in 1966, Wang was persecuted as a "counterrevolutionary".
 He was imprisoned for four years in the same prison building that the Kuomintang had imprisoned him in during the 1930s, enduring conditions that he later described as "fascist brutality".
 Wang remained a political outcast until 1979, following Deng Xiaoping's ascent to power, when Wang was allowed to rejoin the Communist Party as part of a national programme to rehabilitate those unjustly persecuted during the Cultural Revolution.
 Following his political rehabilitation, he continued to criticize the government and agitated for greater human rights and democratic reforms.

 Following Wang's rehabilitation, he was assigned to work as the deputy director of a Shanghai literary magazine.
-He resumed his literary career, becoming a member of the councils of both the Shanghai Writers' Association and the Chinese Writers' Association.
-In 1980 he published an autobiographical novel, Hunger Trilogy, which included a semi-fictional account of his time in both Kuomintang and Communist political prisons.
+He resumed his literary career, becoming a member of the councils of both the Shanghai Writers' Association and the China Writers Association.
+In 1980, he published an autobiographical novel, Hunger Trilogy, which included a semi-fictional account of his time in both Kuomintang and Communist political prisons.
 In the book, Wang recalled how the Communists' political prisons had been much more cruel than Kuomintang political prisons.
-The book angered many Party officials by asserting that, although Chiang's and Mao's dictatorships used hunger as a weapon against their political opponents, Mao was more systematic and ruthless.
+The book angered many CCP officials by asserting that, although Chiang's and Mao's dictatorships used hunger as a weapon against their political opponents, Mao was more systematic and ruthless.
 Hunger Trilogy is the most well-known of Wang's books to be translated into English, and was well-received abroad.
 Within China, the article of his that gained the most attention was published in 1986, titled "One-Party Dictatorship Can Only Lead to Tyranny".